tansonlee/tansonlee/README.md

 ### [LinkedIn](https://www.linkedin.com/in/tansonlee)

 👋 I'm Tanson, a software engineer.
-I'm interested in many fields but I in particular, I enjoy tinkering in game development, web3, and esoteric programming languages.
+I'm interested in many fields but in particular, I enjoy tinkering in game development, web3, and esoteric programming languages.

 Here are my four latest projects